-Focusing on research and teaching on legal issues relevant to Māori, Te Tai Haruru is the faculty’s group of Māori legal academics, professional staff and student leaders.
+Focusing on research and teaching on legal issues relevant to Māori, Te Tai Haruru is Auckland Law School’s group of Māori legal academics, professional staff and student leaders.

 Our research and teaching examines te Tiriti, Māori land law, tikanga Māori, criminal law, international law, Indigenous peoples’ rights, human rights, constitutional law, environmental law and jurisprudence.
 We seek to uphold a commitment to te Tiriti and Indigenous peoples’ rights within the Faculty, wider university, nationally and internationally.

 Te Tai Haruru was established in 1994 by Dr Nin Tomas (Tai Tokerau Confederation of iwi) and Andrea Tunks (Whakatohea, Te Whānau a Apanui).

 Dr Tomas was the first Māori to earn a PhD in law with her groundbreaking research on Māori issues.
 Her work included examining key concepts of Tikānga Māori (Māori Custom Law) and its use as regulator of human relationships to natural resources in Tai Tokerau, past and present.
 She is an enormous loss to Te Tai Hararu and we miss her humour, rigour, intellect and commitment to Te Ao Māori.

 Read more: Dr Nin Tomas